Senior Fellow

 • Assistant Professor, Social Work and Non-Profit Leadership, School of Social Policy & Practice

-Meredith Doherty, PhD, LCSW conducts mixed-method, community-engaged research to understand the relationship between economic security and health.
-She examines the process through which medical financial hardship accelerates existing racial and ethnic health disparities.
-Dr. Doherty draws upon her clinical experience as a palliative care social worker in safety-net community hospitals to develop, implement, and evaluate health care-based social needs interventions that target downstream social determinants of health in medically underserved populations.
-As an implementation scientist, she seeks to advance evidence-based strategies that promote health care access and reduce cancer health disparities.
+Meredith Doherty, PhD, LCSW, conducts mixed-method, community-engaged research to understand the relationship between economic security and health.
+She examines how medical financial hardship accelerates existing racial and ethnic health disparities.
+Drawing on her clinical experience as a palliative care social worker in safety-net community hospitals, Doherty develops, implements, and evaluates health care–based social needs interventions that target downstream social determinants of health in medically underserved populations.

 Related Content